-Column Type Explanation

-usertype CHAR(1) Code specifying the highest database-level privilege held by username , where username is an individual user or the PUBLIC group, or a role name.
-The valid codes are:

-D = DBA (all privileges)

-R = Resource (create UDRs, UDTs, permanent tables, and indexes)

-C = Connect (work with existing tables)

-G = Role

-U = Default role.
+Column Туре Explanation username VARCHAR(32) Name of the database user or role.
+An index on username allows only unique values.
+The username value can be the login name of a user or the name of a role. usertype CHAR(1) Code specifying the highest database-level privilege held by username , where username is an individual user or the PUBLIC group, or a role name.
+The valid codes are: D = DBA (all privileges) R = Resource (create UDRs, UDTs, permanent tables, and indexes) C = Connect (work with existing tables) G = Role U = Default role.
 When a user is assigned a default role, an implicit connection to the database is granted to the user.
-This is the role the user has before being granted a C, D, or R role.

-priority SMALLINT Reserved for future use.

-password CHAR(16) Reserved for future use.

-defrole VARCHAR(32) Name of the default role.
+This is the role the user has before being granted a C, D, or R role. priority SMALLINT Reserved for future use. password CHAR(16) Reserved for future use. defrole VARCHAR(32) Name of the default role.